andreapreni/Benvenuto-RMS/README.md

 # Project Overview – Benvenuto-RMS
-Our project focuses on designing and analyzing a Restaurant Management System to improve efficiency in managing restaurant operations.
-The system will cover key aspects such as table reservations, order management, employee scheduling, inventory tracking, and financial reporting.
-Our goal is to create a structured and optimized workflow that ensures smooth service, cost efficiency, and customer satisfaction.
+This project is centered around the analysis and design of a Restaurant Management System aimed at streamlining and enhancing the overall management of restaurant activities.
+The system addresses critical areas including table booking, processing of orders, staff shift planning, stock monitoring, and revenue analysis.
+The primary objective is to develop a well-structured and efficient workflow that guarantees seamless service delivery, reduced operational costs, and an elevated dining experience for customers.

 	•	Customer Experience:
 We begin with a module that tracks customer interactions—from making reservations or walking in, being seated, and placing orders.
 This module visually connects customers to table management and front-of-house operations.